zdrazil/code-analysis/README.md

 ## Compatibility

-I run the code on macOS with homebrew installed.
-No other environmnet was tested.
+I ran the code on macOS with homebrew installed.
+I didn't test it on any other environments.

 ## Prerequisites